farkalit76/usman-documents/README.md

 # usman-documents
 This folder contains the following documnets including the distributed computing systems.
 1. Spring-boot Micro Services as REST with Json Web Token(JWT)
-2. Kafka
+2. Kafka Topic/Queue with Zookeeper
-3. Redis
+3. Redis as caching db
-4. Docker
+4. Docker as container
 5. Swagger with Eureka Service Registry
 6. Postman or SoapUI
 7. JUnit with Mockito